lovett/keys/README.md

 # Setup

-Run `make setup` to install alsa-lib-devel, a prerequisite for sound effects.
+Run `scripts/setup.sh` to install alsa-lib-devel, a prerequisite for sound effects.

 # Build

-Run `make build` to compile the application.
+Run `scripts/build.sh` to compile the application.

 # Usage